SystemsApproach/tcpcc/variants.rst

 The other aspect of cellular networks that makes them a novel challenge for TCP congestion control is that the bandwidth of a link is not constant, but instead varies as a function of the signal-to-noise ratio experienced by each receiver.
-As noted by the BBR authors, the scheduler for a wireless link can use the number of queued packets for a given client as an input to its scheduling algorithm, and hence the "reward" for building up a queue can be an increase in bandwidth provided by the scheduler.
+As noted by the BBR authors, the (currently opaque) scheduler for this wireless link can use the number of queued packets for a given client as an input to its scheduling algorithm, and hence the "reward" for building up a queue can be an increase in bandwidth provided by the scheduler.
 BBR has attempted to address this in its design by ensuring that it is aggressive enough to queue at least some packets in the buffers of wireless links.

 Past research inquiries aside, it's interesting to ask if the wireless link will remain all that unique going forward.
 If you take a